fairfield-ba510-spring2020/term-project-cornertable/.ipynb_checkpoints/README JF-checkpoint.md

 # Step 7 - Demo your results with useful queries

-Our questions include the following:
+Our questions include the following (found in WarehouseUtilization_Done.ipynb:

+Which program has the most courses?
+The least?
-Which classroom is the most utilized?
+Which classroom is the most utilized, and what programs hold classes there?
-Which classes go over capacity the most? (cap>0 use remainder to indicate overage) Which professors has the most diverse courseload?
+Which classes go over capacity the most frequently?
+Which professors has the most diverse courseload?
+Which professor teaches in the highest number of programs?
 Which days are the most/least popular for classes?
-Which teacher has taught the most students? (via actual, not cap) Which classes are attracting less than 10 students? (> 0)
+Which classes are attracting less than 10 students? (> 0)

 # Step 8 Deliver a walkthrough presentation of your work

 This readme.md file with serve as the guide for our work this semester, including a link to each of the files we will be reviewing.
-Thank you very much for the opporunity to share this with you!
+Thank you very much for the opportunity to share this with you!

 - Team Cornertable